misterrodg/DATtoGeoJSON/README.md

 A simple Python-based FAA DAT to GeoJSON Converter for use with CRC.

-## Format Note
+## Testing Note

-CRC uses EPSG:4326 format for points.
-Many online GeoJSON viewers, such as [GeoJSON.io](https://geojson.io/), use different formats that place the Longitude first.
-For this reason, if you test the default output of this script in many of those resources, it will not render properly.
-If you would like to render a test output, use the `--test` flag.
+If you would like to test your conversions prior to loading them into vNAS, [GeoJSON.io](https://geojson.io/) is a great tool.

 ## Limitations